Dominique Jean Larrey: Revolutionary Wars

 Larrey joined the French Army of the Rhine in 1792, during the War of the First Coalition.
 In Mainz he met with Samuel Thomas von Sömmerring.
 During this time, Larrey initiated the modern method of army surgery, field hospitals and the system of army ambulance corps.
 After seeing the speed with which the carriages of French horse artillery units maneuvered across the battlefields, Larrey adapted them as "flying ambulances" for rapid transport of the wounded and manned them with trained crews of drivers, corpsmen and litter-bearers.
+Larrey's innovations in military medicine and surgery advanced the standard of medical care in the French army well beyond that of its contemporaries.

 At the Battle of Metz (1793) Larrey successfully demonstrated the value of field ambulances.
 The quartermaster-general Jacques-Pierre Orillard de Villemanzy ordered prototypes to be built, after which ambulances would be supplied to all the Republic's armies.
 The politicians heard of this, and ordered a national contest to find the best design, thus delaying their delivery by over two years.
 Larrey also increased the mobility and improved the organization of field hospitals, effectively creating a forerunner of modern field hospitals.
 He established a rule for the triage of war casualties, treating the wounded according to the seriousness of their injuries and urgency of need for medical care, regardless of their rank or nationality.
 Soldiers of enemy armies, as well as those of the French and their allies, were treated.
 Personally courageous, Larrey regularly worked under fire and tirelessly endeavored to rescue wounded soldiers.
 At one battle in 1793, he led a charge of his dragoon escort to save four injured soldiers who were being stripped of valuables by the Prussians.
 They were loaded into his ambulances and carried to the rear, where he operated on them and saved all their lives.

 In 1794 he was sent to Toulon, where he organized the School of Surgery and Anatomy and met for the first time with Napoleon Bonaparte.
 He married his sweetheart, the painter Marie-Élisabeth Laville-Leroux, who had studied under Jacques-Louis David.
 Larrey was a devoted husband who often wrote his wife while away and the couple would go on to have two children.
 In Spain he fell ill and was sent back to Paris, where he worked as a professor of anatomy at the Val-de-Grâce Medical School for a short time, in 1796, before being appointed surgeon-in-chief of the Revolutionary armies in Italy at the request of Napoleon who had heard of his distinguished reputation and remembered him from Toulon.